jgerrish/openwrt-daemon-button/README.md

 Backup your copy of the wps script to somewhere safe.
 Then copy the wps file to /etc/rc.button

-The rc.local script should be appended to your /etc/r.local
+The rc.local script should be appended to your /etc/rc.local

 First make sure the exit 0 is removed from your existing rc.local

 **WARNING** Not removing the exit 0 from your existing rc.local will result in LED state being out-of-sync with service state.
 This is a security risk.

+Copy sync-led into /etc/init.d/

+# Changes #

+2025-07-10  Joshua Gerrish  <jgerrish@gmail.com>

+	* rc.local: Simplify rc.local update to a single line.
+	* sync-led: Move most of rc.local into sync-led